j14chambers/100-days-of-code/R2-Goals.md

 * Designing in Figma or Gravitt
 * Anything pertaining to web applications
 * Wireframing and User stories/journey
+* Drawing

 ### Journal/Writing/Blog

 * Post once a week on weekly tasks.
 Make notes on the 100 days.
-* Write medium post as usual.
+* Write Medium post as usual.
 * Brainstorming Sessions (Weekly)

 ## Rules: